jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

-  Given a string that will always contain two lower case 'x' characters, return how many characters are between the x's exclusive of the start and ending 'x.'
+  Given a string `str` that will always contain two lower case 'x' characters, return how many characters are between the x's exclusive of the start and ending 'x.'
+  *note:  this problem is probably too hard for beginner*

 ```js
   var str1 = 'aDfxkjexty';